richmondsin/respai/off_topic_detector/README.md

 # Expected Output: True
 ```

-• Other test cases to evaluate the tool's performance and accuracy in detecting off-topic prompts:
+- Other test cases to evaluate the tool's performance and accuracy in detecting off-topic prompts:

+Sample 1:
 ```python
 system_prompt = "You are a language learning assistant, helping users practice and improve their language skills through vocabulary, grammar exercises, and conversation practice." user_prompt = "Can you help me practice conjugating French verbs?"